Select Page

 RELATED: Implant Placement — Over Vs. Under the Muscle

-Which breast implants are the safest?
+Q: Which breast implants are the safest?

-Breast implants they are the most tested devices in the history of the FDA, and have been shown to be entirely safe.
+Breast implants are some of the most tested devices in the history of the FDA, and have been shown to be entirely safe.
 However, there have been risks associated with something called ALCL (Anaplastic Large Cell Lymphoma) cancer, which can occur with both saline and silicone, and that’s really been associated with textured implants.
 When you take the implants out, ALCL goes away.
 That’s the biggest risk associated with implants.

 RELATED: Saline and Silicone Explained (VIDEO)

-How common is breast implant rupture?
+Q: How common is breast implant rupture?

 The rupture rate is less than 1 percent per year, so in 10 years there’s a better than 90 percent chance that the implant will be intact.
 However, that doesn’t mean you should have the implants put in and just forget about it.
 After 10 to 15 years, patients should start thinking about replacing them.

-There’s an FDA recommendation that if you get silicone implants, you should get an MRI after the first three years and every two years thereafter to evaluated for rupture.
+There’s an FDA recommendation that if you get silicone implants, you should get an MRI after the first three years and every two years thereafter to be evaluated for rupture.
 That’s just a recommendation, not a requirement.

-Can breast implants make you sick?
+Q: Can breast implants make you sick?

-Can breast implants cause chest pain?
+Q: Can breast implants cause chest pain?

-In terms of angina chest pain (cardiac pain), the answer is no. However, you can get chest pain when the implants are placed beneath the muscle — you’re going to be sore from that until you recover.
+In terms of angina chest pain (cardiac pain), the answer is “no.” However, you can get chest pain when the implants are placed beneath the muscle—you’re going to be sore from that until you recover.
 If you overexert yourself, usually in the first year, you might experience soreness in the chest because the muscle has been strained, kind of like a pulled muscle.

 If you overexert your pectoralis muscle at any point after the implants are placed, you can develop a pain in the chest from that.